viraljetani/laravel_incident_reporting/README.md

     * ```\q```
 3. From the projects root run `cp .env.example .env`
 4. Configure your `.env` file
-5. Run `composer update` from the projects root folder
+5. Run `composer install` from the projects root folder
 6. From the projects root folder run:
 ```
 php artisan vendor:publish --tag=laravelroles &&